-Overview of Facilities
+Overview of Facilities in California

-The University's primary administrative and academic offices are located on its Main Campus at 123 Camino de la Reina, Suite 100 East, San Diego, CA, 92108.
-An additional location of the University is located at 1601 Dove Street, Suite 105, Newport Beach, CA 92660, and there is a campus addition in La Jolla located at 3252 Holiday Court, Suite 111, La Jolla, CA 92037 and a campus addition in Pacific Beach at 919 Garnet Avenue, Suite 216, San Diego, CA 92109.
+The University's primary administrative and academic offices are located on its Main Campus at 1094 Cudahy Place, Suite 120, San Diego, CA, 92110.
+An additional location of the University is located at 1601 Dove Street, Suite 105, Newport Beach, CA 92660.
 Prospective and enrolled students are invited to stop by and visit all of SSU's campus locations.
 Regular office hours are 9:00 am - 6:00 pm., Pacific Standard Time, Monday through Friday.